thurt/event-router/preface.md

 A simple javascript event router.
-Add a callback to any custom event which is keyed by two strings.
+Add a callback to any custom event which is keyed by two strings, a model name and an action name.

-Test Documentation
+Interface Documentation
 =======================